-'The Computer Got It Wrong': How Facial Recognition Led To A False Arrest In Michigan
+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

 " 'Google it,' " she remembers an officer telling her.

-Robert Williams was placed in an interrogation room and police put three photos in front of him: Two photos taken from the surveillance camera in the store and a photo of Williams' state-issued driver's license.
+Robert Williams was placed in an interrogation room, and police put three photos in front of him: Two photos taken from the surveillance camera in the store and a photo of Williams' state-issued driver's license.

 "When I look at the picture of the guy, I just see a big Black guy.
 I don't see a resemblance.
 I don't think he looks like me at all," Williams said in an interview with NPR.